B5istToll/garden-io/api-spec.md

 - `tiles.plant_date`: The date when this plant was planted.
 - `tiles.crop_date`: The estimated crop date based on the duration and plant_date.
 - `tiles.duration`: The duration that is planned that the plant needs to grow.
 - `tiles.proposal`: Wheter this tile is proposal or if it is already confirmed by the user.

+## POST `/garden/plant`

+Plant a plant in a given location.
+The plant is identified by its name.
+This call will also update proposals.

+Payload:

+		{
+			"location": {
+				"x": 0,
+				"y": 0
+			},
+			"plant": "Rhabarber",
+			"plant_date": "04.03.2016"
+		}

+## POST `/garden/crop`

+Crop something on a given tile.
+This call will also update the proposals.

+Payload:

+		{
+			"location": {
+				"x": 1,
+				"y": 0
+			}
+			"crop_date": "05.05.2016"
+		}

+## GET `/plants`

+Get information about all plants.

+	{
+	"plants": [
+        {
+            "name": "Brokkoli",
+            "plant": [4,5,6,7],
+            "duration": 7,
+            "type": "Kohl",
+            "watering": "weekly"
+        },
+        ...
+    }